 Looking to step up your shade garden?
 The answer is in the foliage.
-Keep the garden elegant with lady fern.
+Keep the shade garden elegant with lady fern.
 Bright green, lacy fronds stand erect.
-At 1 to 3 ft. tall, it’s perfectly poised to be a focal point midborder, its upright shape leaving room for low-growing plants around the base, like this ‘Jack Frost’ brunnera.
+At 1 to 3 ft. tall, it’s perfectly poised to be a focal point midborder, its upright shape leaving room for low-growing, shade-loving plants around the base, like this ‘Jack Frost’ brunnera.

 Compared to other ferns, lady fern is more drought-tolerant, although it prefers damp soil.
 If the soil is consistently moist, it can manage in full sun, too.
 But it is most commonly planted in part or full shade.
 Pretty, red-hued spring fiddleheads — furled fronds — add some interesting contrast to the consistently green foliage.